verhovsky/books-futures-explained/src/1_2_generators_pin.md

 >The motivation for `Generators` can be found in [RFC#2033][rfc2033].
 It's very
 >well written and I can recommend reading through it (it talks as much about
 >async/await as it does about generators).

+The second difficult part that there seems to be a lot of questions about is Generators and the `Pin` type.
+Since they're related we'll start off by exploring generators first.
+By doing that we'll soon get to see why we need to be able to "pin" some data to a fixed location in memory and get an introduction to `Pin` as well.

 Basically, there were three main options that were discussed when Rust was desiging how the language would handle concurrency: